adamz799/Learning-Reinforcement-Learning/README.md

 # Learning-Reinforcement-Learning

-Algorithms' implementation of "Reinforcement Learning: An Introduction(2nd)" by Richard S. Sutton in python3.
+Algorithms' implementation of "Reinforcement Learning: An Introduction(2nd)" by Richard S. Sutton and Andrew G. Barto in python3.
 <br>Reading is insufficient, practice makes understanding.